StrangeFaiths/StrangeFaiths/chapters/chapter-v-revised.md

 >> Courier Descriptions

 "Welcome, Couriers."
 The village elder announced.
-"I apologize for the commotion.
-Our humble village do not have any soldiers off to the war.
+"Apologies for the commotion.
+Our humble village has no soldiers at the war.
 If I may ask, to where are you delivering to?"

 They spoke in exhausted unison.
 "By the decree of the templars, we seek one of the Nobilas family.
 In order to return what has been taken from them."

 The village erupted in chatter.

-The elder taps the back of his cleaver onto a table. ""
+The elder tapped the back of his cleaver onto a table.
+"Would anyone volunteer to guide these couriers to Adio's hut?"

+The crowd was silent.
+Stares scanned around for anyone willing.
+A lone man walked forward.

+"Allow me."

-"Allow me Elder ****."
-Trisus rose and patted the dirt off his rags.
+Trisus patted the dirt off his rags.

 "" ""
 >>> Adio receiving the medallion.